RetroDECK/ES-DE/USERGUIDE-DEV.md

 If you have issues with your input configuration, as a last resort you can reset all the mappings by deleting or renaming the file ~/.emulationstation/es_input.xml.

+**Note:** If you experience double button presses with your DualShock 4 controller on macOS, please read about the workaround for this issue in the [Known issues](CHANGELOG.md#known-issues) section of the changelog.

 ## System view (main screen)

 When starting EmulationStation with the default settings, you will see the main screen first.
 From here you can navigate your game systems and enter their respective gamelists.